Here's a look at Germany's political parties, who they are and what they want.

 CDU Chancellor Konrad Adenauer, who governed from 1949 to 1963, is the closest the Federal Republic has to a founding father.
 It was Adenauer and his economy minister (and successor as chancellor), Ludwig Erhard, who presided over West Germany's "economic miracle."
 The party's reputation as Germany's rock of moral and economic stability continued under another long-term CDU chancellor, Helmut Kohl, who drove German reunification in 1990 — a key historic moment important in understanding today's politics.

-Preferred coalition partners: FDP, SPD - and now the Greens
+Preferred coalition partners: FDP, SPD, Greens

 An assuming mien, political savvy and cool headedness: Chancellor Angela Merkel has become a near-mythological political figure outside of Europe.
 Her popularity at home, however, has waxed and waned in recent years